athankefalas/swift-toasts/README.md

 ## Toast Styling

-When a `Toast` is presented it's appearance is retrieved by the source's environment.
+When a `Toast` is presented its appearance is retrieved by the source's environment.
 A custom style can be implemented by creating a struct that conforms to the `ToastStyle` protocol.

 By using the `configuration` parameter and leveraging several environment values, a custom toast style can provide a pretty detailed and adaptive visual representation of the contents of a toast.